apache/paimon/docs/content/spark/procedures.md

             <li>where: partition predicate.
 Left empty for all partitions.
 (Can't be used together with "partitions")</li>
             <li>order_strategy: 'order' or 'zorder' or 'hilbert' or 'none'.
 Left empty for 'none'.</li>
             <li>order_columns: the columns need to be sort.
 Left empty if 'order_strategy' is 'none'.</li>
-            <li>max_concurrent_jobs: when sort compact is used, files in one partition are grouped and submitted as a single spark compact job.
-This parameter controls the maximum number of jobs that can be submitted simultaneously.
-The default value is 15.</li>
             <li>partition_idle_time: this is used to do a full compaction for partition which had not received any new data for 'partition_idle_time'.
 And only these partitions will be compacted.
 This argument can not be used with order compact.</li>
       </td>
       <td>